n166974-lab/CubeZero/README.md

 Step 2: Go to the CubeZeroApp folder and find run_cubezero.command and run_cubezero_windows.bat.
 The first file is for Mac users, while the second is for Windows users.
 Click on the appropriate file to launch the app.

-Step 3:For Mac users, when you click on the file it will show malware detected, in this case, go to settings/security and privacy and click <open anyway>

 Note: Sometimes, it may take two or three attempts to open the app.
 If nothing happens, terminate the process and try again.
 This is because the dataset needs some time to load fully.

 Note: Apple or Microsoft may flag this program as malware.
 However, the program does not contain any malware.